polyblocksapp/docs/about.md

 ## ABOUT

-Similar to Art Blocks on Ethereum, fx(hash) on Tezos, PolyBlocks is an open platform for generative NFTs.
+Similar to Art Blocks on Ethereum and fx(hash) on Tezos, PolyBlocks is an open platform for generative NFTs on Polygon.
-Its excellent user interface allows artists to mint their artworks in a very simple process.
+Its intuitive user interface makes it simple for artists to mint their artwork.
-Our tokens are based on ERC-721.
-Please visit <a href="https://polygonscan.com/address/0x0EbA52CccC57052CDB43EAE1D7d0B2715A0fe24E#code" target="_blank" rel="noreferrer" className="inline-anchor">polygonscan</a> for the smart contract.
+Our tokens are based on the ERC-721 standard.
+To view the smart contract, please visit <a href="https://polygonscan.com/address/0x0EbA52CccC57052CDB43EAE1D7d0B2715A0fe24E#code" target="_blank" rel="noreferrer" className="inline-anchor">polygonscan</a>.

 ## HOW IT WORKS

-- Mint your artwork via our smart contract using the “mint” button in the menu
+- To mint your artwork using our smart contract, simply connect your wallet and follow the instructions on the “mint” page
-- Your artwork will be listed in our marketplace
+- Your artwork will then be listed on the PolyBlocks homepage
-- A token (or NFT, or edition) will be minted when a collector makes a purchase, with a newly generated version of the artwork
+- When a collector completes a purchase, a token (or NFT or edition) will be minted with a uniquely generated edition of your artwork

-## CURRENTLY BETA
+## CURRENTLY IN BETA

-PolyBlocks is still in its early stages: it is in beta.
-Please keep in mind that bugs may occur.
-We strongly recommend keeping the price low, so that people can experiment and test your tokens for now.
+PolyBlocks is still in beta.
+We are continuing to work diligently to identify and resolve any issues with the platform.
+We recommend that artists keep prices low during beta to encourage collectors to interact with your work.
-We hope that the token contract will not be updated, but that could very well happen.
+Please note that the token contract may be subject to updates.

 ## FEES

-The fees for using PolyBlocks during the beta are as follows:

-- When minting a new token from an artwork, PolyBlocks takes 3% of the token's price as a platform fee
+- PolyBlocks retains a **3%** platform fee when a new token is minted
-- When a PolyBlocks token is sold in the secondary market, PolyBlocks takes 3% of its value as a platform fee
+- PolyBlocks retains a **3%** platform fee for tokens sold in the secondary market
-- PolyBlocks does not charge any fee when minting new artwork (the artist only needs to pay gas for the transaction)

-PolyBlocks is still estimating the running costs, and there is the possibility that the fee might change after beta.
-We are doing our best to keep the costs low.
+- No fees are paid to PolyBlocks for the minting of new collections (note that gas fees still apply)

+We are continuing to assess costs related to the operation of the platform.
+However, PolyBlocks will always strive to keep fees low to benefit artists and collectors.